 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

 Electrocautery removes genital warts on the penis, vulva, or around the anus by burning them with a low-voltage electrified probe.

-Electrocautery is usually done in a health professional's office or clinic.
+Electrocautery is usually done in a doctor's office or a clinic.
 The injection of a numbing medicine (local anesthetic) is usually used for pain control.
 Medicine that causes unconsciousness (general anesthetic) may be used depending on the number of warts to be removed or destroyed.

 The recovery time depends on the location and number of warts removed.